NickLauHL/Paper-Notes/_posts/2025-12-07-JCR-the-impact-of-self-presentation-concerns-on-consumer-reviews.md

 For **negativity** we will ask: how negative/harsh/overtly critical they think they will appear.： 1 = “Not at all” to 7 = “Quite a lot”,

+ <span style="color: red; font-weight: bold">Moderators</span>

+**Allow reviewers to post anonymous (unassociated with one’s profile)**

+In the Control condition, participants were asked to choose between “Posting the review under their profile” and “Not posting the review” (i.e., a binary choice).
+In the Anonymous condition, reviewers were informed of the availability of an anonymous posting option.
+Participants were asked to choose between “Posting the review under their profile,” “Not posting the review,” and “Posting the review anonymously” (i.e., a trinary choice).

+Using a multinomial probit model.

+**Prompting them to write something positive about the experience may attenuate this fear while not changing their actual star-rating**

+In the Control condition, participants described a negative experience in response to a single open-ended question; In the Prompt condition, what differed was that, when describing the negative dining experience, participants answered two separate open-ended questions, one describing the negative experience and the other prompting them to mention one positive aspect of the experience.

 ## Key Points in Scenario Lab Experiment